gscontras/ESSLLI-2016/chapters/4-predication.md

 ---
 layout: chapter
-title: Taking stock and moving forward
+title: Synthesizing extant models
 description: "Toward *a* model of predication"
 ---

-### Day 5: Modeling predication
+### Day 4: Modeling predication

 "If semantics exists, it must say something about the meaning of predicative expressions (properties) and their nexus to subjects (predication)." -- [Chierchia 1985](http://www.jstor.org/stable/4178443)